stormpath/stormpath-express-react-example/README.md

 ## 3. Gather Stormpath Configuration

-You'll need to [Download an API Key Pair](https://docs.stormpath.com/rest/product-guide/latest/quickstart.html#create-an-api-key-pair) from the Stormpath Admin Console, and find the **Application Href** (also called **REST URL**) of the Application that you will use for your project.
+You'll need to [Download an API Key Pair](https://docs.stormpath.com/rest/product-guide/latest/quickstart.html#create-an-api-key-pair) from the [Stormpath Admin Console][], and find the **Application Href** (also called **REST URL**) of the Application that you will use for your project.
 The default application is called "My Application" and you can use that to get started.

 ## 4. Provide Configuration To Your Application